MrKWatkins/ZXSpectrumNextTests/release/SpritTra.txt

 (if RED, sprite transparency failed).

-Top-Right and Bottom-Left (▞) squares should be GREEN (if RED, the sprite transparency index after reset does not read default $E3 value)
+Top-Right and Bottom-Left (▞) squares should be GREEN (if YELLOW, the sprite transparency index did not read as the default $E3 value)